 National Flag Of India | Indian Tricolor | Tiranga

-The Indian National Flag or National Flag of India is a horizontal tricolor (Tiranga) of deep saffron (#FF9933) at the top, white (#FFFFFF) in the middle and dark green (#138808) at the bottom in equal proportion.
+The Indian National Flag or National Flag of India is a horizontal tricolor (Tiranga) of deep saffron (#FF9933) at the top, white (#FFFFFF) in the middle, and dark green (#138808) at the bottom in equal proportion.
 The ratio of the width of the flag to its length is two to three (2:3).
-In the center of the white band is a navy-blue wheel which represents the chakra (Ashoka Chakra).
+In the center of the white band is a navy-blue wheel that represents the chakra (Ashoka Chakra).
 Its design is that of the wheel of the Sarnath Lion Capital of Ashoka.
 Its diameter approximates the width of the white band and it has 24 spokes.

 National Flag :

 On 15 August 1947 India and Pakistan were created.
 India adopted the tricolor of orange, white, and green with a blue Ashoka Chakra at the center.
 Unofficially this tricolor had been the flag of the Indian National Congress.
 The orange color represented Hinduism, the green color – Islam, and the white color represented peace.
 There was a blue spinning wheel in the center that represented Gandhi Ji’s call for economic self-sufficiency through hand-spinning.

 The design of the national flag was adopted by the Constituent Assembly of India on 22 July 1947.

 Colors of the Flag :